sunfishcode/mustang/README.md

 write a new `origin::rust` implementation to handle the OS's convention for arguments, environment variables, and initialization functions.

+## Using mustang non-mustang programs

+In non-`*-mustang-*` targets, importing this crate and using the `mustang::can_run_this!()` macro has no effect, does not depend on nightly Rust, and has no extra dependencies.

+See the [mustang-macro-does-nothing example] for more details.

 ## Similar crates

 c-scape has some similarities to [relibc], but has a different focus.
 Relibc is